 If you are looking for a healthy and quick breakfast smoothie that is nutrient-dense and protein-rich, then I have a perfect recipe for you—and you don't need any protein powder.
-This plant-based creamy on-the-go drink is full of vitamins, easily adaptable and a great way to give you the energy you need to start your day!
-Let's dive right in!

 The recipe below is a perfect protein smoothie drink that you can change up by adding one or two more ingredients:

-I have noticed that I often feel bloated when I increase my protein intake without adding the necessary fibers.
 With regular meals, I can quickly resolve that with a beautiful green salad, but with post-workout smoothies, I have to balance the ingredients more carefully.
-I rely on:
+I rely on the following:

 - hemp seeds,